phrh/PredRAD/README.md

 	- ALL.count.txt - contains a table with the number of restriciton sites found in each genome
 	- ALL.size.txt - contains a table with the size of each genome
-	- If bowtieflag is equal to YES then it provides the following files: ALL.aligned.txt, ALL.failed.txt, ALL.processed.txt,  ALL.suppressed.txt - each file with a table summarizing bowtie output(reads aligned, failed, processed and suppressed) for each genome.
+	 * If bowtieflag is equal to YES then it provides the following files: ALL.aligned.txt, ALL.failed.txt, ALL.processed.txt,  ALL.suppressed.txt - each file with a table summarizing bowtie output(reads aligned, failed, processed and suppressed) for each genome.

 	The input arguments are:
 	- parametersfilename: name of file with four parameters (see [test/params.txt](https://github.com/phrh/PredRAD/blob/master/test/params.txt))
 	  * genomefilename: name of file with table with two columns (1) species code and (2) link to whole genome fasta file or path to fasta file
     (for genome file example with url see [test/genomeFileExample.txt](https://github.com/phrh/Genome-wide-predictability-of-restriction-sites-across-the-eukaryotic-tree-of-life/blob/master/test/genomeFileExample.txt), for file with localfile path see [test/genomeFileExample_localfile.txt](https://github.com/phrh/PredRAD/blob/master/test/genomeFileExample_localfile.txt))
-	  * patternfilename - name of file with table with tow columns (1) restriction site regular expression and (2) restriction site name
+	  * patternfilename - name of file with table with two columns (1) restriction site regular expression and (2) restriction site name
     (see [test/Patterns_list.txt](https://github.com/phrh/Genome-wide-predictability-of-restriction-sites-across-the-eukaryotic-tree-of-life/blob/master/test/Patterns_list.txt))
 	  * bowtieflag equals YES (default value)  to use bowtie to align.
 Any other value if you do not want to use bowtie.
 	  * localfile flag equals NO (default value) to download the fasta files.
 If the flag equals YES, the program will search for a localfile in the indicated path